top of page

 Tony Gwinn Tunnel, Photo by Andrei Ojeda, Stadium Journey

 San Diego has long been known for its military presence.
-Military exhibits are on display behind the lower right field stands should you choose to arrive early and view the exhibits.
-A statue of former legendary broadcaster Jerry Coleman, a former Marine Veteran, is located inside the right field entrance gates.
+Military exhibits are on display behind the lower right field stands should you choose to arrive early to view them.
+A statue of former legendary broadcaster, Jerry Coleman, a former Marine Veteran, is located inside the right field entrance gates.

-Sunday afternoon games bring out a strong military presence as one of the 4 branches of uniformed military personnel make their presence at the yard with the Padres donning their military themed uniforms.
+Sunday afternoon games bring out a strong military presence as one of the four branches of uniformed military personnel make their presence at the yard with the Padres donning their military themed uniforms.

 Neighborhood 5